abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 This will insert in the 2nd line of the file ```sedTest.dat``` the new text 'Some text' and the original file is modified, without backup.
 Remember in this context the different meanings of 'i':

-* '-i' used as a flag instructs **sed** that we want to modify the original file in-place
+* '-i' used as a flag instructs **sed** that we want to modify the original file in-place;
-* 'ni' used as an argument indicates that we want to insert something on the nth line
+* 'ni' used as an argument indicates that we want to insert something on the nth line.

-Clearly, it can be potentially dangerous to modify the original file in-place directly, because once the original file is overwritten, there is no way back.
-To prevent that, we can automatically create the backup of the original file by using the slightly modified flag '-i.backup':
+Clearly, modifying the original file in place can be dangerous, because once it's overwritten, there is no easy way to recover it.
+To prevent that, we can automatically create a backup of the original file by using the slightly modified flag '-i.backup':

 ```bash
 sed -i.backup "2i Some text" sedTest.dat